lcamero/laravel-starter-kit/README.md

 By default, an "Administrator" role is created automatically when migrations are run and associated to an "admin" user.
 The role is given full permissions via a `Gate` configuration under the `AppServiceProvider`.

-The credentials for the administrator are the following:
+The administrator account receives the email defined in `config/settings.php` under 'provision_admin_email`.
+It uses the value from the `.env` variable `TENANCY_PROVISION_ADMIN_EMAIL`.
+By default, the credentials for the administrator are the following:

 ```bash
 email: admin@example.com